Ryu dominates, Bellinger homers and Dodgers beat Padres 5-1

+And compared to the last couple days, this one seemed rather dull.

+“I apologize for the lack of drama, theatrics at the end,” manager Dave Roberts said with a smile.

-LOS ANGELES (AP) — Hyun-Jin Ryu tossed six scoreless innings, All-Star Cody Bellinger hit his 30th home run, and the Los Angeles Dodgers beat the San Diego Padres 5-1 on Thursday night for their ninth straight home victory.
+Hyun-Jin Ryu tossed six scoreless innings and All-Star Cody Bellinger hit his 30th home run in a 5-1 defeat of the San Diego Padres on Thursday night.

-The Dodgers had won their previous five home games via walk-off, one short of the major league record set by the 2000 Kansas City Royals.
+The Dodgers had won their previous five home games in thrilling walk-offs, one short of the major league record set by the 2000 Kansas City Royals.
 Bellinger had the winning RBIs on Tuesday and Wednesday.

 Ryu (10-2) allowed three hits, struck out five and walked a season-high three to become the first Dodgers starter to win a game since June 21, when Walker Buehler struck out 16 in a 4-2 victory over Colorado.
 The South Korean left-hander had one or no walks in his first 16 starts.

+“My last game didn’t go so well so I tried to go full-throttle from the get-go,” Ryu said through a translator, referring to a 13-9 loss at Colorado last week that was his lone poor outing of the season.

 Ryu lowered his major league-leading ERA to 1.73 in his final appearance before starting for the National League in next week’s All-Star game in Cleveland.
+His ERA is the sixth-best in franchise history entering the break.

+“He’s been the best pitcher in the National League.
+You can see why,” Padres manager Andy Green said.
+“He pitches on edges all day long.
+He mixes.
+He gets to 2-0 counts, he doesn’t give in.”

 Bellinger homered leading off the sixth, sending a 2-2 pitch into right field to join Reggie Jackson, Mark McGwire and Willie Mays as players 23 or younger with 30 homers before the All-Star break.
+Bellinger is the only Dodger to have done so.

+“It doesn’t matter who’s throwing to him,” Roberts said, “he’s in such a good place.”

 Chris Taylor’s sacrifice fly later in the inning extended the Dodgers’ lead to 5-0.